Oakland Arena: Warriors move back to San Francisco

 Early in 2013, the Warriors announced they would move back to San Francisco and build a new arena.
 It was originally suggested that the arena would be built on the decaying sites of Piers 30–32 near the foot of the Bay Bridge, but the plan was met with opposition due to concerns about traffic, environmental impacts and obstruction of views.
 In April 2014, the Warriors purchased 12 acres in Mission Bay as the site for a new 18,000-seat arena planned to open for the 2018–19 NBA season.
 The new location eliminated the need for voter approval, which would have been required for the original site, though it had been unanimously approved by the San Francisco Supervisors in November 2012.
 Because of delays due to litigation filed by arena opponents the opening season was pushed to the start of the 2019–20 NBA season.

-The new arena was named the Chase Center.
+The new arena was named Chase Center.
 On January 9, 2019, the San Francisco Giants announced that their home AT&T Park would be renamed Oracle Park, with the Oracle naming rights moving there from the arena.
-The Golden State Warriors played their final regular season game at Oracle Arena on April 7, 2019 with a 131–104 win over the Los Angeles Clippers.
+The Golden State Warriors played their final regular season game at Oracle Arena on April 7, 2019, with a 131–104 win over the Los Angeles Clippers.
 Notably, the team decided to wear their 2006–07 "We Believe" uniforms for that game, with the uniform choice not being revealed at any point beforehand until the Warriors players took off their warm-up uniforms shortly before tip-off, much to the delight of the home crowd.
 The Warriors played their final playoff game at Oracle Arena on June 13, 2019, a 114–110 loss to the Toronto Raptors in Game 6 of the NBA Finals.
 The loss ended the Warriors' quest for a third consecutive NBA championship.
-The court from that Finals game now sits at the Ian Stewart Complex in Victoria, British Columbia, Canada.
+The court from that Finals game now sits at the Save-On-Foods Memorial Centre in Victoria, British Columbia.

 Ever since the Warriors moved across the Bay to San Francisco, the arena remains open under the new name Oakland Arena.
+In February 2025, Oakland Arena was used for some events of the 2025 NBA All-Star Game hosted by the Warriors, including the Celebrity Game, All-Star Practice, and HBCU Classic.